India Hicks: Personal life

 Hicks met her husband David Flint Wood as a child.
 He was previously in a relationship with her cousin, Lady Helen Windsor and then Susannah Constantine, a fashion journalist and the former girlfriend of her other cousin, David Armstrong-Jones, 2nd Earl of Snowdon.
 India and David re-connected as adults during a holiday in the Bahamas.
 She was pregnant with their first child four months after moving to the Bahamas in 1996.
-They have five children.
+They have five children, four biologial and one adopted.
 In late 2020, she announced plans to marry Flint Wood.
-She married Flint Wood on 10 September 2021 at St Bartholomew's parish church in Brightwell Baldwin, Oxfordshire.
+Hicks married Flint Wood on 10 September 2021 at St Bartholomew's parish church in Brightwell Baldwin, Oxfordshire.
 Guests at the wedding included Brooke Shields, Kirstie Allsopp, and Sophie Dahl.

 The couple have a house, "America Farm" in Ewelme, Oxfordshire, built on land that Hicks had inherited and replacing two redundant farm workers' cottages.
 Hicks' book about the project, India Hicks: The Story of Four Houses – A Slice of England, was published by Rizzoli International Publications in 2018.

 Hicks has competed in several marathons.
 She also rode a 100 mile bike ride to raise money for cancer victims, in memory of her adopted son's biological mother.
 She partners with a local food bank and with the disaster relief agency Global Empowerment Mission (GEM).
 She joined the Global Empowerment Mission's board in 2019.
 On behalf of GEM, she visited the Abaco Islands after Hurricane Dorian, Alabama after it experienced a tornado, Florida after the surfside condominium collapse, and Poland during Russia's invasion of Ukraine.
 She is also an ambassador for The Prince's Trust, a charity that helps young people find training, and work opportunities.

 In 2020, Hicks pleaded guilty at Uxbridge Magistrates' Court to shoplifting a coat and was ordered to pay costs and a victim surcharge.
 Her spokesperson stated: "The court accepted that at the time of taking the coat, India had simply been absent-minded and hadn't intended to leave without paying for it".